 06 of 12

 Mute Swan Nest

-Male and female mute swans work together to build a flattish, mound-shaped nest of assorted plant materials sparsely lined with feathers and down.
-Nests are often build on isolated islands, along shorelines and near sources of water while still being concealed and isolated from both humans and predators.
-The eggs are 4.5 inches long and a light gray or blue color, though they may have brown or gray stains from marsh material.Continue to 7 of 12 below.
+Male and female mute swans work together to build a flattish, mound-shaped nest of assorted plant materials that is sparsely lined with feathers and down.
+Nests are often built on isolated islands or along shorelines near sources of water while still being concealed from both humans and predators.
+The eggs are 4.5 inches long and a light gray or blue color, though they can have brown or gray stains from marsh material.Continue to 7 of 12 below.

 07 of 12